theabmitra/restic/doc/030_preparing_a_new_repo.rst

 supports the following authentication mechanism to interact with object store
 - user principal
 - instance principal
+- workload identity

-The following environment variables are required to be set for user principal authentication
+The following environment variables are required to be set for user principal authentication.
 .. code-block:: console

     $ export OCI_REGION=<OCI REGION WHERE BUCKET RESIDES>